Kasmir-8/Linked-Lists/README.md

 # Linked-Lists
-Replacing the vector-arrays with a lined list with dynamically allocated arrays
+Replacing  vector-arrays with a linked list with dynamically allocated arrays